wljyes/LiteTalk/src/org/json/README.md

 **JSONPropertyIgnore.java**: Annotation class that can be used on Java Bean getter methods.
-When used on a bean method that would normally be serialized into a `JSONObject`, it overrides the getter-to-key-name logic and forces the property to be excluded from the resulting `JSONObject`.
+When used on a bean method that would normally be serialized into a `JSONObject`, it overrides the getter-to-key-username logic and forces the property to be excluded from the resulting `JSONObject`.

 **JSONPropertyName.java**: Annotation class that can be used on Java Bean getter methods.
-When used on a bean method that would normally be serialized into a `JSONObject`, it overrides the getter-to-key-name logic and uses the value of the annotation.
+When used on a bean method that would normally be serialized into a `JSONObject`, it overrides the getter-to-key-username logic and uses the value of the annotation.
 The Bean processor will look through the class hierarchy.
 This means you can use the annotation on a base class or interface and the value of the annotation will be used even if the getter is overridden in a child class.